hakimjonas/fin/README.md

 collaboration, I welcome ideas and contributions.
 Here are some potential areas where your contributions could make a difference:

-- Improoved and less idiosyncratic layout :-)
+- Improved and less idiosyncratic layout :-)

 - Extensible Plugin System:
   Imagine adding the ability for users to extend Finë with custom command sets or actions.
 If you have ideas for a